hashgraph/hedera-services/platform-sdk/docs/proposals/virtualmegamap-binary-merkledb/proposal.md

 `VirtualDataSource` interface is changed to work with bytes:

 * `loadLeafRecord()` now returns a `VirtualLeafBytes` (was: `VirtualLeafRecord`)
-* `loadHash()` now returns a `VirtualHashBytes` (was: `VirtualHashRecord`)
-* `saveRecords()` now accepts streams of `VirtualLeafBytes` and `VirtualHashBytes` (was: streams of records)
+* `saveRecords()` now accepts streams of `VirtualLeafBytes` (was: streams of `VirtualLeafRecord`)

 `VirtualLeafBytes` is a binary counterpart of the existing `VirtualLeafRecord`.
 It also contains a path, a key, and a value, but the key and the value are immutable `Bytes` (PBJ type), not typed `VirtualKey` and `VirtualValue` subclasses.

-`VirtualHashBytes` is a similar concept for virtual internal nodes that store hashes.

 ### Serialization

-Virtual leaf and hash records are serialized to bytes at the virtual map level before they get flushed to disk:
+Virtual leaf records are serialized to bytes at the virtual map level before they get flushed to
+disk:

 * Copy flushes: in `VirtualRootNode`
 * Reconnect flushes: in `AbstractHashListener`

 Serialization is done using `KeySerializer` and `ValueSerializer`.
 These interfaces are moved from MerkleDb to VirtualMap Java modules.
 Key and value serializer instances are now provided by the app to virtual maps, not to MerkleDb data sources.
+Serializers implementation is not changed, they are 100% compatible with old versions to avoid data migration.

+The only change is when the serializers are used.
+Previously they were called in MerkleDb code, when data was written to disk.
+With the new approach, they are called in VirtualMap.

 ### Deserialization

 All keys and values are stored as untyped bytes objects on disk.
-When they are read from disk, MerkleDb returns them as bytes (`VirtualLeafBytes` or `VirtualHashBytes` objects) to the caller, usually `RecordAccessorImpl`.
+When they are read from disk, MerkleDb returns them as bytes (`VirtualLeafBytes` objects) to the caller, usually `RecordAccessorImpl`.
 At that level, the bytes are deserialized to Java key and value objects using the same serializers as in the section above.

+Previously, MerkleDb not only read data from disk, but also deserialized it to Java objects and return them to callers.

 ### API changes